Buddhism Religion in India – Facts and Details

 Buddhism Religion in India

-The Indian subcontinent has an assortment of religions, castes, cultures, faiths that makes it a melting point of spiritual experiences.
-Amongst the different religions here, one of the major religions is Buddhism.
-Buddhism is listed as the one of the chief religions in the world and has a lot of influence in the subcontinent of India.
-Prince Buddha commonly known as Siddhartha, the founder of Buddhism gave up his life for spirituality when he founded Buddhism in 500 B.C.
-The main features of Buddhism are meditation, non-violence and the holiness of life.
-Buddhism Religion in India has a long history and to learn about the reach of the religion, you need to learn about its roots.
+The Indian subcontinent has an assortment of religions, castes, cultures, and faiths that make it a melting pot of spiritual experiences.
+Among the different religions here, one of the major religions is Buddhism.
+Buddhism is listed as one of the chief religions in the world and has had a significant influence in the subcontinent of India.
+Prince Siddhartha, commonly known as Buddha, the founder of Buddhism, gave up his royal life for spirituality when he founded Buddhism around 500 B.C.
+The main features of Buddhism are meditation, non-violence, and the holiness of life.
+Buddhism in India has a long history, and to understand the reach of the religion, you need to learn about its roots.

 Gautama Buddha & Buddhism

-Gautama Buddha left his worldly life at the age of 29 in search of answers for the cause of human sufferings.
+Gautama Buddha left his worldly life at the age of 29 in search of answers to the cause of human suffering.
 He attained enlightenment after ceaseless sacrifice and meditation for six years.
-In the month of May, on a full moon night Buddha attained spiritual knowledge at Bodh Gaya.
-His first sermon was at Sarnath.
-The teachings of Gautama Buddha to his followers concentrated on purification and training their mind for spiritual good and avoiding evil.
-He also emphasized on harmlessness and moderation in all areas of life.
-The four noble truths of Buddhism were – Life is suffering, suffering is due to attachment, we can overcome attachment, and the path is through discipline and meditation.
-The concept of eight-fold wisdom was an important aspect in Buddhism and they are right speech, right action, and right means of livelihood, right exertion, right mindfulness, right meditation, right resolution and right view.
-At the age of 80, Gautama Buddha attained his final escape from the cycle of life and died fleeing his monastic order which was further maintained by his workers and disciples.
+In the month of May, on a full moon night, Buddha attained spiritual knowledge at Bodh Gaya.
+His first sermon was delivered at Sarnath.
+The teachings of Gautama Buddha to his followers concentrated on purification, training the mind for spiritual growth, and avoiding evil.
+He also emphasized harmlessness and moderation in all areas of life.
+The Four Noble Truths of Buddhism were:

 History of Buddhism in India

-By the end of the 3rd century B.C., Buddhism had almost spread to South Africa through the Agency of Mauryan Empire and by 7th century A.D., it had spread to East and South East, establishing it as the largest religion in the world (in terms of total followers).
-In the memory of Buddha, many members of the Indian royalty and merchants patronized the religion and created beautiful stone structures called stupas.
+By the end of the 3rd century B.C., Buddhism had spread to South Asia through the efforts of the Mauryan Empire.
+By the 7th century A.D., it had spread to East and Southeast Asia, establishing itself as the largest religion in the world (in terms of total followers).
+In memory of Buddha, many members of Indian royalty and merchants patronized the religion and created beautiful stone structures called stupas.

-Bodh Gaya is a much-revered destination as the Lord attained spiritual nirvana or enlightenment at this very place.
-This place has a huge bodhi tree underneath which Gautama carried out rigorous penance and attained the much sought-after Nirvana.
-After the growth of Buddhism and death of Gautama, to commemorate Buddha, great temples and monasteries were built in Bodhgaya.
-Archeologists reveal that huge impact of Buddhism was mainly in 1840s, consisting of Buddhist art, iconography and architecture in India.
-Saffron-attired monks with heads shaved and travel with gowns can be seen lighting red candles at the base of the temple.
-Another tree can be seen encased with green metal and a fence around it with a sign saying that “Prince Siddhartha attained enlightenment sitting under this Bodhi tree (Peepal tree)”.
+Bodh Gaya is a much-revered destination, as it is the place where Lord Buddha attained spiritual nirvana or enlightenment.
+This place has a huge Bodhi tree under which Gautama carried out rigorous penance and attained the much-sought-after Nirvana.
+After the growth of Buddhism and the death of Gautama, great temples and monasteries were built in Bodh Gaya to commemorate Buddha.
+Archaeologists reveal that the impact of Buddhism was particularly notable in the 1840s, with Buddhist art, iconography, and architecture in India.
+Saffron-attired monks with heads shaved and travelling with gowns can be seen lighting red candles at the base of the temple.
+Another tree can be seen encased with green metal and a fence around it, with a sign saying, “Prince Siddhartha attained enlightenment sitting under this Bodhi tree (Peepal tree).”

 Sarnath

-Sarnath near Varanasi is the second most important place for Buddha after Bodhgaya, as this is where Buddha gave his first address after attaining enlightenment.
-Further during other addresses, he revealed the eight-fold paths and Nirvana concept of Buddhism.
-Nowadays this place is marked by the Dhamek Stupa, a 34-meter-tall domed shrine.
+Sarnath, near Varanasi, is the second most important place for Buddha after Bodh Gaya, as this is where Buddha gave his first sermon after attaining enlightenment.
+During other addresses, he revealed the Eightfold Path and the concept of Nirvana in Buddhism.
+Today, this place is marked by the Dhamek Stupa, a 34-meter-tall domed shrine.
 This stupa was built during the Mauryan period and is covered with elaborate engravings.
-It also houses a deer park, garden and ruins of monasteries that once sheltered 1500 monks.
+It also houses a deer park, a garden, and ruins of monasteries that once sheltered 1,500 monks.

 The Schools of Buddhism

-In the 5th century, a new monarchical university was acknowledged in Nalanda, which became the chief center for learning.
-Nalanda had a well-known Buddhist scholar Bodhidharma, who took Buddhism to China.
-A Yogic practice school was also established by Nagarjuna, which emphasized on meditative practices.
+In the 5th century, a new monastic university was established in Nalanda, which became the chief center for learning.
+Nalanda had a well-known Buddhist scholar, Bodhidharma, who took Buddhism to China.
+A Yogic practice school was also established by Nagarjuna, which emphasized meditative practices.

-It is believed that, Turkish invaders started destroying the monasteries by the 13th century and after that, Buddhism started disappearing in India.
+It is believed that Turkish invaders began destroying the monasteries by the 13th century, and after that, Buddhism started disappearing in India.
 It was only followed in Bhutan and Sikkim.
-It is also said that, the center place for the monks were monasteries which were destroyed and they finally had no place for themselves.
-Some other factors were – influence of Islam, loss of royal patronage, slow adoption of popular religions, luxurious life of the monks, revival of Hinduism, internal corruption etc.
+It is also said that the center for the monks was monasteries, which were destroyed, leaving them without a place to stay.
+Some other factors include the influence of Islam, the loss of royal patronage, the slow adoption of popular religions, the luxurious life of the monks, the revival of Hinduism, and internal corruption.

-Buddhism commenced a sturdy and dynamic comeback in the early 20th century, as it gained impetus by an amalgamation of European primitive curiousity, philosophical strength and devoted activities by few Indian and international followers.
-Dampara of Sri Lankan shrine founded the Mahabodhi society in 1891 and reinforced control over the Buddhist shrine in Gaya, India.
-A key revolution arose in 1956, after 30 years of untouchable or Dalit agitation, when Dr. B.R.
-Ambedkar, leader of untouchable, proclaimed that he was converting into Buddhism as a way to escape from the Hindu caste system.
-He collected untouchables (also known as Harijans or Dalits) from different places like Maharashtra, its neighboring places and Agra from Uttar Pradesh to Nagpur (a place in Maharashtra).
-The arrival of the Buddhist Monk Dalai Lama from Tibet to India brought thousands of followers here and thus creating more awareness and knowledge about this religion.
+Buddhism made a strong and dynamic comeback in the early 20th century, as it gained momentum through a combination of European curiosity, philosophical strength, and the devoted efforts of a few Indian and international followers.
+Dampara of the Sri Lankan shrine founded the Mahabodhi Society in 1891 and reinforced control over the Buddhist shrine in Gaya, India.
+A key revolution arose in 1956 after 30 years of Dalit (untouchable) agitation when Dr. B.R.
+Ambedkar, leader of the untouchables, proclaimed that he was converting to Buddhism as a way to escape the Hindu caste system.
+He gathered untouchables (also known as Harijans or Dalits) from places like Maharashtra, its neighboring areas, and Agra from Uttar Pradesh to Nagpur (a place in Maharashtra).
+The arrival of the Buddhist monk Dalai Lama from Tibet to India brought thousands of followers here, creating more awareness and knowledge about this religion.

 Buddhism and Dalits